MotherRussiaS/NgrokServerStarter/README.md

 **Windows users must also add their ngrok executable to the server directory.**

-Plugin will create a file called 'config' in the server's default directory when first started.
+Plugin will create a file called 'config.cfg' in the server's default directory when first started.
 >Note: This may cause errors to be thrown when first running the plugin.

 ### Example Config File